 A lot of people shake their fists at God, when they see their communities destroyed.
 Maybe the better thing to do is to thank God for saving you and your family from otherwise certain death, or paralyzing injuries.
 Something miraculous has just occurred.
 You lived when a lot of others died.
 Have gratitude instead.
 You were delivered.

-- Have A Plan - Essential supplies, food, water, communications, and a few other key things being discussed within the prepper community.
+- Have A Plan - Emergency supplies, food, water, communications, and a few other key things being discussed within the prepper community.

 - Moving or Relocating Before Disaster Strikes - Seek God's direction on this one.
 To avoid probable or potential disaster if you live in or near one of America's major cities, make a plan for moving out of the area, if you have the means, and if it's possible.
 A few of you may have to downsize in order to make things work, but if you live through a major disaster because you moved beforehand, isn't it worth it?